CromwellCMS/Cromwell/website/docs/features/scalability.md

 Cromwell CMS is designed to be scalable.
 CMS consists of three independent services which could be deployed separately.
 You can see more info about services in [development document](https://github.com/CromwellCMS/Cromwell/tree/master/system).

-By default command `npx cromwell start` will launch all three services, but it's possible to launch services independently via CLI.
+By default command `yarn cromwell start` will launch all three services, but it's possible to launch services independently via CLI.

-- Run `npx crw s --sv s` to start API server.
+- Run `yarn crw s --sv s` to start API server.
-- Run `npx crw s --sv r` to start Next.js server (renderer).
+- Run `yarn crw s --sv r` to start Next.js server (renderer).
-- Run `npx crw s --sv s` to start admin panel server.
+- Run `yarn crw s --sv s` to start admin panel server.

 ## Deployment